-Two of these types, neutral and explicit formatting, are not of interest for this discussion, as these are mostly punctuation and symbols.
-The strong and weak characters are necessary to discuss though, to understand the bi-directional approach used in these scripts.
+Two of these types, neutral and explicit formatting, are not relevant to this discussion, as these are mostly punctuation and symbols.
+The strong and weak characters are important, though, as these allow you to understand the bi-directional approach used in these scripts.

 Strong characters are specific to only those scripts, e.g. alphabetic characters.
 Weak characters include European digits, arithmetic symbols, and currency symbols.

-How would a sentence in Arabic look like, taking into account the bi-directional approach?
+How would a sentence in Arabic look, take into account the bi-directional approach?

 .setisbew 1000 era erehT